What to do when driving abroad?

-As Benjamin Franklin said, “by failing to prepare, you are preparing to fail”, so make sure to follow this checklist of documents, equipment and preparations to make your trip as safe as possible.
+As Benjamin Franklin said, “By failing to prepare, you are preparing to fail.”
+So make sure to follow this checklist of documents, equipment, and preparations to make your trip as safe as possible.

 Make a pack of the documents you’ll need including:

-- Full driving licence
+Full driving licence

-- International Driving Permit (if necessary)
+International Driving Permit (if necessary)

-- Car registration documents (either yours or the hire car)
+Car registration documents (either yours or the hire car)

-- Authorisation letter (if in a company car)
+Authorisation letter (if in a company car)

-- Insurance documents
+Insurance documents and green card

 Breakdown cover policy documents (if not included in above)

-- Travel insurance documents
+Travel insurance documents

-- European Health Insurance Card (EHIC)
+or UK Global Health Insurance Card

 We would also recommend taking the following equipment, some of which may be compulsory in certain European countries.

-- Red warning triangle
+Red warning triangle

-- High visibility jacket (reflective)
+High visibility jacket (reflective)

-- First aid kit
+First aid kit

-- Headlight beam converters
+Headlight beam converters

-- GB sticker for outside of car
+UK sticker for outside of car

 Then, you should prepare your car for ease of mind.

-- Check water, oil and coolant levels
+Check water, oil, and coolant levels

-- Check pressure of tyres and tread
+Check pressure of tyres and tread

-- Place GB sticker on car
+Place UK sticker on car

-- Convert your headlights (but don’t forget to change them back on your return)
+Convert your headlights (but don’t forget to change them back on your return)

-- If in doubt, get your car serviced
+If in doubt, get your car serviced

 If you are travelling with children, they will need baby or child seats

 And finally, be sure to have a good time!